 Ol Pejeta Conservancy

 Ol Pejeta Conservancy is a 364sq km wildlife conservancy situated between the foothills of Mount Kenya and the Aberdares.
-The Conservancy has over 10,000 large mammals and it is the only park where the Big 5 and chimpanzees can be seen.
-It is also where the fastest growing population of rhino in Africa can be found.
-There is southern white rhino, about 80 endangered black rhino and in a special sanctuary there are two of the world’s last remaining northern white rhino.
+The Conservancy has over 10,000 large mammals, and it is the only park where the Big 5 and chimpanzees can be seen.
+It also has the fastest growing population of rhino in Africa.
+There is southern white rhino, about 80 endangered black rhino, and — in a special sanctuary — there are two of the world’s last remaining northern white rhino.

 Maasai Mara, Ol Kinyei & Olare Motorogi Conservancies

-This is a diverse landscape harboring varied habitats within its majestic plains, rocky outcrops, ancient woodland and life-giving rivers.
+This is a diverse landscape, harboring varied habitats within its majestic plains, rocky outcrops, ancient woodlands, and life-giving rivers.

 The Great Migration

-The Mara lands are famous for the annual Wildebeest Migration (one of the Natural Wonders of the World) which occurs from June to October when the Mara becomes host to an almost unimaginable half a million wildebeest seeking the grasses raised by the Spring rains of April and May.
-Having exhausted the grazing in the northern Serengeti the wildebeest head north en masse.
-This is an awesome sight in the true meaning of the word which, when coupled with the sound of thousands upon thousands of hooves pounding the earth, makes it an unforgettable spectacle.
+The Mara lands are famous for the annual wildebeest migration (one of the Natural Wonders of the World), which occurs June-October when the Mara becomes host to an almost unimaginable half a million wildebeest seeking the grasses raised by the spring rains of April and May.
+Having exhausted the grazing in the northern Serengeti, the wildebeest head north en masse.
+This is an awesome sight in the true meaning of the word which, when coupled with the sound of thousands upon thousands of hooves trampling the earth, makes it an unforgettable spectacle.

-The Wildebeest are not the only tenants of the land.
-The Mara is also the home to among others, zebra, elephants, and to the big cats; cheetahs, lions and leopards.
+The wildebeest are not the only tenants of the land.
+The Mara is also the home to zebra, elephants, and the big cats: cheetahs, lions, and leopards.
 Hyena, jackal, buffalo, eland, topi, impala, gazelle, warthog add to this huge diversity of wildlife.

 Amboseli National Park & Selenkay Conservancy

-The location of Amboseli National Park makes it a huge attraction for inclusion in a Kenya safari holiday.
-The whole park is overlooked by the world-famous views of Mount Kilimanjaro.
+The location of Amboseli National Park makes it a significant attraction for consideration in a Kenya safari holiday.
+The whole park lies at the foot of the world-famous Mount Kilimanjaro.

-Birdlife in abundance flourishes, particularly in the marshes and swamps.
-Over 420 species have been counted within the park as a whole including 6 species of vulture, 12 species of heron and 10 varieties of the eagle.
+Abundant birdlife flourishes particularly in the marshes and swamps.
+Over 420 species have been counted within the park, including six species of vulture, 12 species of heron, and 10 varieties of eagle.

 These three countries are blessed with wildlife and cursed with a history of civil strife.
-Tourism has suffered significantly but the progress made in the last 20 years has changed the outlook for safari.
-As the only place in the world to see Mountain Gorilla, tourists are flocking to the Rwenzori Mountains where you can visit these endangered primates.
+Tourism has suffered significantly, but the progress of the last 20 years has changed the outlook for safari.
+As the only place in the world to see mountain gorilla, tourists are flocking to the Rwenzori Mountains where you can hike among these endangered primates.

-Bwindi Impenetrable Forest in Uganda and Volcanoes National Park in Rwanda are two locations where I have had the opportunity to observe Gorilla.
+Bwindi Impenetrable Forest in Uganda and Volcanoes National Park in Rwanda are two locations where I have observed gorilla.
 A day license for a one-hour visit is expensive.
 I suggest adding a four-day extension to your safari in Kenya or Tanzania.

 The Great Migration and the Mountain Gorilla Trek are both high points in all my years of safari in Africa.

 Kruger is justifiably one of the most famous parks in Africa.
 The park is the size of a small country and supports a huge variety of wildlife.
-All of the Big Five are present in large numbers, but wildlife viewing in the Wet season is more challenging due to thick vegetation.
+All of the Big 5 are present in large numbers, but wildlife viewing in the wet season is more challenging because of thick vegetation.
 A comprehensive road network that is fine for 2WD cars means Kruger is one of the best parks for self-drive safaris.
 Few visitors leave this park disappointed.

 Kruger’s private reserves deliver the best Big 5 game viewing in Southern Africa.
-You’ll pay a premium to stay at a private Kruger game reserve but you’ll get closer and more frequent sightings than normal and your chances of seeing all of the Big 5 are virtually guaranteed.
+You’ll pay a premium to stay at a private Kruger game reserve, but you’ll get closer and more frequent sightings than normal, and your chances of seeing all of the Big 5 are nearly guaranteed.

-Private concessions offer guests safari activities not permitted in the Kruger Park such as spot-lit night drives, guided walks, and off-road driving.
+Private concessions offer guests activities not permitted in Kruger Park, such as spot-lit night drives, guided walks, and off-road driving.

-I recommend staying either is a private reserve or a private concession to truly enjoy Kruger.
+I recommend staying either within a private reserve or a private concession to truly enjoy Kruger.